strongjun15/Narrow-One-Scripts/README.md

 # Userscripts for Narrow One 🏹
 > This repository contains JS scripts developed by Lumos to make playing [Narrow One](https://narrow.one) more fun and convenient.

-To run these scripts, Tampermonkey (Google Chrome extension) is needed :
+To run these scripts, Tampermonkey or Violentmonkey (Google Chrome extensions to run JS) is needed :
 * have a look at this [guidline by N1CN](https://github.com/N1CNmod/narrowone-mod#how-to-run-the-scripts-step-by-step-guide)
 * or [youtube vedio made by 【/ℕ𝕏/】 𝕶𝖛𝖊𝖝](https://www.youtube.com/watch?v=Cq7HAGtWuQ0)